-Much-needed guidance on the interpretation of the requirement of a valid reason was handed down by the Migration Court of Appeal on 10 April 2019.135 The Court concluded that if it is considered that there are reasonable grounds to assume that a foreigner in the country to which expulsion has been ordered would be in danger of being punished with death or being subjected to corporal punishment, torture or other inhuman or degrading treatment or punishment, it is not required that the applicant shows a valid reason in order for a subsequent application to be admitted.
+Migration Court of Appeal, UM 12194-18, MIG 2019:5, 10 April 2019, available at: https://bit.ly/3rWG1DG are reasonable grounds to assume that a foreigner in the country to which expulsion has been ordered would be in danger of being punished with death or being subjected to corporal punishment, torture or other inhuman or degrading treatment or punishment, it is not required that the applicant shows a valid reason in order for a subsequent application to be admitted.

 Where these two cumulative criteria are met, and if a residence permit on humanitarian grounds cannot be granted, the Migration Agency must re-examine the case.
 Sur place reasons such as conversion to a new religion after a final decision can be grounds for reopening the case if there is a risk of persecution in the home country.
-However, the Migration Agency has no discretion to re-examine the application where these conditions are not met.136
+However, the Migration Agency has no discretion to re-examine the application where these conditions are not met.169

 Section 19 therefore concerns new grounds for international protection and not humanitarian grounds or practical problems in enforcing expulsion.
 Accordingly, a negative decision on a subsequent application may be appealed.
 Submissions are made in writing and an oral hearing rarely takes place.
-There is no
+There is no limitation in the number of subsequent applications that can be submitted, insofar as new grounds for protection are presented.